-Create a text file modifications.txt with instructions listing the desired modifications to the parent ligand.
+You will need to create a text file modifications.txt with instructions listing the desired modifications to your parent ligand.

 Three types of modifications can be performed, as listed in the table.

 Command Modification JOIN Join a fragment (mol2) to the parent at a defined site REPL Replace an atom at a defined site on the parent with a fragment (mol2) MUDE Change an atom at a defined site on the parent to another atom-type